In today's post, I'll attempt to unpack the complicated topic of cryptocurrency. You can look at this as your guide to understanding cryptocurrency.

-One year later, Bitcoin lost more than 75% from its highs and is being traded for ~5,000 USD.
+One year later, Bitcoin lost more than 75% from its highs and traded for ~5,000 USD.

-However, in the sector of speculative investments, cryptocurrencies are still among the most exciting growth markets today.
+However, in speculative investments, cryptocurrencies are still among the most exciting growth markets today.
 So I decided to put down this guide with the most critical essential information about cryptocurrencies.

 What Is Cryptocurrency and What Can It Be Used For?

-Before we can understand how cryptocurrency works, we have to understand what it is and how we can use it.
+Before we can understand how cryptocurrency works, we must understand what it is and how we can use it.